jmares/tweeps/README.md

 - twitter_id: the unique id for an account as assigned by Twitter
 - screen_name: the screen-name a person uses on Twitter
 - start_date: the date I started following someone, the date a person started following me, or the first time this script ran
-- last_date: the last time that this person was a follower or a friend
+- last_date: the last time that this person was found to be a follower and/or a friend

-The script `create_db.py` will create the database with two tables for you.
+The script `create_db.py` will create the database with the two tables for you.
 It requires a writable `db` folder in the current directory.

 ## Twitter